tetsufmbio/taxontree/README.md

 #### Third-party software.

 *This requirement is only necessary if you are going to use the TaxOnTree phylogenetic pipeline*.

+If your input is a tree file in Newick format, than no third-party software are necessary for your analysis.

+The third-party software required by TaxOnTree are those software that will comprise the phylogenetic pipeline.
+Those software are divide in the following types:

+* Blast search - this is performed exclusively by [Blast+](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/);
+* Sequence aligner - software that perform sequence alignment.
+Must have Multi-FASTA file as input and output, e.g. MUSCLE, Clustal Omega, Kalign;
+* Sequence trimmer - software that trim a sequence alignment according to the quality of the alignment.
+Must have Multi-FASTA file as input and output, e.g. trimAl;
+* Tree reconstructor - software that reconstruct the phylogenetic history of a set of sequences.
+Must have an aligned Multi-FASTA as input and a tree in Newick format as output, e.g. FastTree.

 ### Installation: